mads-hartmann/blog.mads-hartmann.com/blog.mads-hartmann.com/_drafts/nix.md

 Now I'm sold.
 Setting up reproducible build environment has so far been a struggle.
 The move to using Docker for developer environments hasn't fixed that, as `Dockerfile`s are generally not reproducible as they `apt-get update` or perform other operations that depend on what time you happened to build the image.

-So let's get hands-on and see how to use Nix.

-## Hands on with Nix
+So let's dive into Nix the language and the related tools.

-### Nix the language
+## Nix the language

 Again, [the manual](https://nixos.org/manual/nix/stable/language/index.html) is quite good, so give it a read to dive deeper.